Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

 The Russian Defense Ministry said in its morning report on Wednesday that it had destroyed 122 Ukrainian drones over various Russian regions overnight, including over the illegally annexed Crimea and areas of the Black Sea.

 Ciobanu reported from Warsaw, Poland, Novikov reported from Kyiv, Ukraine.
-AP writers Vanessa Gera in Milan, Lorne Cook in Brussels, Mike Corder in The Hague, Netherlands, Geir Moulson in Berlin, and Danica Kirka in London contributed to this report.
+AP writers Vanessa Gera in Milan, Lorne Cook in Brussels, Mike Corder in The Hague, Netherlands, Geir Moulson in Berlin, Danica Kirka in London, and Michelle L. Price in Washington contributed to this report.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine